AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-compare-use-cases.md

 ## Use case 4: compare visitors from paid search to everyone else {#section_73912670409349CAB131FE9D8B4FB11C}

 **"Visitors coming to our site from search engines were 3 times more likely to up-sell than everyone else.
-We upped our spend on specific keywords as a result and achieved a 56% increase in up-sells.”**
+We upped our spend on specific keywords as a result and achieved a 56% increase in up-sells."**

 **Scenario:** A major B2B services company wanted to understand the type of traffic that paid search keywords were bringing to their site.
 Paid search had not resulted in a lot of conversions directly, and the marketing executive was considering decreasing budget for it.
 The marketing team created a segment of visitors who came to the site via paid search and compared them to all other visitors using Segment IQ.
 They discovered that although these visitors were not as likely to convert directly, they were however 3 times more likely to up-sell on a previously purchased service.
 The marketing team was then able to focus their budget on just the up-sell related keywords and saw a 56% increase in service up-sells.